Humans-Machines/styleguide/html-css/README.md

 - Use the same naming convention for grandchildren.
 So no `.block-name__child__grand-child`-craziness
 - Use `has-` or `is-` prefix for the state
 - Do not use Tailwind’s `@apply` to create components
+- Create a single SASS file for every component

 **Don’t**